Service Process: Definition and Types of Service Process

 Whether your organization produces goods or offers services, the service process defines the customer experience.
 It will either lead to customer satisfaction, referrals, and repeat business, or even disappointment.

 As a business owner or manager, it is vital for you to be in control of the service process.
+In discussions with digital marketing agencies, we have observed teams that take on 2-3 major clients per week and need to collect detailed information from multiple departments before service delivery can begin.
+When their service process was poorly designed, onboarding took weeks instead of days.
+Companies that ignore service process design end up with inconsistent experiences that drive buyers away.
 The way in which we serve our clients is so important that a systematic process that will give a company an advantage over its competitors becomes essential.
 Even if the goods and services you offer are very similar to those of your competitors, the way in which you serve your clients (the service process), can give you the competitive edge.
-Naturally, if you are in a service industry, the service process is all the more important.

 We can define the service process as the way in which a company works so that a customer receives service.
 To standardize this in line with the company’s identity and aims, managers will work on: